metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - working on the conclusion, but still messy
 - TODO; say something about asset geography in conclusion
 - TODO: run the render_tufte.r to get docx

+## Tue 27 Jun 2017 09:59:40 BST
+- finding it hard to finish on this
+- reworked the conclusion a lot and rewrote the abstract again.
+- references are all messed up -- need to do a much better import to get ref_bibs up to date again.